Three ways to stay active in your job search during COVID-19

 It’s okay to apply for something that might not line up exactly with your past experience, as long as you explain this in your cover letter and give examples of how your experience makes you a good fit for something new.

-You can also brush up on your interview skills.
+You can also brush up on your interview skills and interview attire.
 Your next interview may not be in person, which can present certain challenges.
 Take a minute to think about how you can present yourself on a Zoom or Skype call, to give yourself the best chance at landing the job:

 - Are you prepared to talk about how you can benefit your potential new employer?
 Can you give specific examples?